Who We Are

 After suffering from mental health issues for more than 20 years, Matt is excited to get into the trenches and give back to fellow community members the way many people have given back to him.
 He recognizes the necessity to change the macho culture prevalent in most kitchens and working towards helping everyone.

 Peter is the co-owner of Meuwly’s, an artisan food market focusing on charcuterie.
 After nearly 15 years working in restaurants in Edmonton and Vancouver, he has refocused his efforts to the intersection of food, community, and education.
-He serves on the boards of several food-focused organizations including the Canadian Culinary Fund and Edmonton’s Chef’s Association.
+He serves on the boards of several food-focused organizations including the Canadian Culinary Fund, Edmonton Food Council, and Canadian Chef’s Association (Culinary Federation.)
 Peter is honoured and excited to join In The Weeds to contribute to a long-overdue shift in the way we think, talk, and act about mental health & wellness in the food industry.
 Peter has experienced the many challenges that can be part of the job, having witnessed many friends and colleagues struggle with addiction, stress, and mental health issues.
 However, Peter is optimistic.
 He is here because he has also felt the incredible sense of support and community that can be achieved when we decide to work together and build a bigger table.